 This course exposes students to the theory and practice of leading and directing church choral groups.
 The student will learn basic conducting and rehearsal techniques through lecture, demonstration, and modeling.
 The class will use the WOR 112 Worship Choir class as its lab.

-Prerequisites: MUS 212, MUS 221, MUS 111, WOR 112/MUS 161 totaling 2 hours, concurrent enrollment in WOR 112
+Prerequisites: MUS 212, WOR 111, concurrent enrollment in WOR 112

 ORIENTATION (ORN)

 ORN 010 Study Seminar

 This course provides study tips, assignments, and accountability to equip the student for academic success.